 Felony and Misdemeanor

 Responding Yes to the felony or misdemeanor question will not necessarily disqualify you from acceptance or admission to medical school.
 Individual medical schools will review your response for accuracy and completeness and consider the information in the context of their overall assessment of your suitability for admission.
-Failure to disclose information, or the submission of inaccurate or incomplete information, on this application or on the form provided by the school may result in an AAMC investigation and the school may disqualify you for admission.
+Failure to disclose information, or the submission of inaccurate or incomplete information, on this application or on the form provided by the school in a potential secondary application, may result in an AAMC investigation, and the school may disqualify you for admission.

 The AAMC recommends to all U.S. medical schools that they procure national background checks on all applicants upon initial acceptance to the medical school (refer to AAMC-Facilitated Criminal Background Checks).
 Disclosure in the application provides you an opportunity to frame the incident in your own words.